cualquiercosa327/smbpractice/README.md

 ## Features
 	* Detailed performance metrics; frame rule, frame and frames left on frame-rule.
-	* Shows relative x-position (for wrong warp practice).
 	* Select what level and frame rule to start on.
 	* Select number of power-ups collected.
-	* Predefined "perfect-frame-rule" for each level.
+	* Predefined frame-rule for each level.
+	* Per-level "save-states".
+	* Shows relative x-position (for wrong warp practice).
+	* Instant reset.
 	* Infinite lives.
-	* Instant reset button.
 	* Play as Luigi :) Poor guy never gets to play.

 ## Controls